pforret/leqm-php/docs/index.md

 ### LeqmResult (DTO)

-LeqmResult is a readonly DTO with the following public properties:
+LeqmResult is a DTO with the following public properties:

 | Property | Type | Description |
 |----------|------|-------------|